onnx/turnkeyml/docs/lemonade/getting_started.md

 print("Response:", state.response)
 ```

-# Install Specialized Tools

-Lemonade supports specialized tools that each require their own setup steps. **Note:** These tools will only appear in `lemonade -h` if you run in an environment that has completed setup.

-## Install OnnxRuntime-GenAI

-To install support for [onnxruntime-genai](https://github.com/microsoft/onnxruntime-genai), use `pip install -e .[llm-oga-igpu]` instead of the default installation command.

-You can then load supported OGA models on to CPU or iGPU with the `oga-load` tool, for example:

-`lemonade -i microsoft/Phi-3-mini-4k-instruct oga-load --device igpu --dtype int4 llm-prompt -p "Hello, my thoughts are"`

-You can also launch a server process with:

-The `oga-bench` tool is available to capture tokens/second and time-to-first-token metrics: `lemonade -i microsoft/Phi-3-mini-4k-instruct oga-load --device igpu --dtype int4 oga-bench`.
-Learn more with `lemonade oga-bench -h`.

-You can also try Phi-3-Mini-128k-Instruct with the following commands:

-`lemonade -i microsoft/Phi-3-mini-4k-instruct oga-load --device igpu --dtype int4 serve`

-You can learn more about the CPU and iGPU support in our [OGA documentation](https://github.com/onnx/turnkeyml/blob/main/docs/lemonade/ort_genai_igpu.md).

-> Note: early access to AMD's RyzenAI NPU is also available.
-See the [RyzenAI NPU OGA documentation](https://github.com/onnx/turnkeyml/blob/main/docs/lemonade/ort_genai_npu.md) for more information.

-## Install RyzenAI NPU for PyTorch

-To run your LLMs on RyzenAI NPU, first install and set up the `ryzenai-transformers` conda environment (see instructions [here](https://github.com/amd/RyzenAI-SW/blob/main/example/transformers/models/llm/docs/README.md)).
-Then, install `lemonade` into `ryzenai-transformers`.
-The `ryzenai-npu-load` Tool will become available in that environment.

-You can try it out with: `lemonade -i meta-llama/Llama-2-7b-chat-hf ryzenai-npu-load --device DEVICE llm-prompt -p "Hello, my thoughts are"`

-Where `DEVICE` is either "phx" or "stx" if you have a RyzenAI 7xxx/8xxx or 3xx/9xxx processor, respectively.

-> Note: only `meta-llama/Llama-2-7b-chat-hf` and `microsoft/Phi-3-mini-4k-instruct` are supported by `lemonade` at this time.
-Contributions appreciated!

 # Contributing

+Contributions are welcome!
 If you decide to contribute, please:

-- do so via a pull request.
+- Do so via a pull request.
-- write your code in keeping with the same style as the rest of this repo's code.
+- Write your code in keeping with the same style as the rest of this repo's code.
-- add a test under `test/lemonade/llm_api.py` that provides coverage of your new feature.
+- Add a test under `test/lemonade` that provides coverage of your new feature.

 The best way to contribute is to add new tools to cover more devices and usage scenarios.